 Departures in individual cases: The Board shall be entitled to depart from these guidelines in individual cases should special reasons exist.
 In the event of such a departure, information thereon and the reasons therefore shall be submitted to the next Annual General Meeting.

-The Board proposes that the Annual General Meeting decides that Board be mandated, for the period until the end of the next Annual General Meeting, to make decisions, on one or more occasions, to buy back Series "A" or Series "B" shares in the company, or combinations thereof to the extent that the company's holding of its own shares does not at any time exceed 10 per cent of all the shares in the company.
-The share purchases shall be transacted via NASDAQ OMX Stockholm at prevailing listed prices.
+The Board proposes that the Annual General Meeting decides that Board be mandated, for the period until the end of the next Annual General Meeting, to make decisions, on one or more occasions, to buy back Series “B” shares in the company to the extent that the company’s holding of its own shares does not at any time exceed 10 per cent of all the shares in the company.
+The share purchases shall be transacted via NASDAQ OMX Stockholm within the from time to time applicable range of prices (spread).

 The Board further proposes that it be mandated by the Annual General Meeting to make decisions between now and the next Annual General Meeting to use the company’s holding of its own shares as payment in connection with the acquisition of companies or lines of business or to finance such acquisitions, in which case the shares shall be sold via NASDAQ OMX Stockholm.
 The mandate may be exercised on one or more occasions and may include the company’s entire holding of its own shares at the time of the Board’s decision.
 The mandate includes the right to decide to waive the prior rights of existing shareholders.

-The purpose of this mandate to buy back and sell shares in the company is to enable the Board to adjust the capital structure, thereby generating a higher value for shareholders.
+The purpose of this mandate to buy back shares in the company is to enable the Board to adjust the capital structure, thereby generating a higher value for shareholders.

 Information at the meeting